 One new way I’ve started to make money is through selling newsletter sponsorships.
-I have an email list with nearly 7,000 subscribers.
+I have an email list I’ve grown significantly over the years.

 So I have started selling sponsorships for it.
 This is just where I include a line in my newsletter mentioning the sponsor.
 Like with sponsored posts, I make sure that I only accept sponsorships that are a good fit for my blog and my audience.